NavdeepSingh9714/lambda/README.md

-# lambda functions in string
+# lambda functions in python
+String in python and its library functions